TravellerOnCode/TravellerOnCode/README.md

 - 😄 Pronouns: He / Him

-- ⚡ Fun fact: Can watch a Test match in Australian time without feeling sleepy and getting bored.
+- ⚡ Fun fact: Can watch a Test match in Australian time without feeling sleepy or getting bored.

 --------------

 - 📫 How to reach me:
   -  To start a conversation, reach Me out @avi_my_name on [Twitter](https://twitter.com/avi_my_name) & [Instagram](https://instagram.com/avi_my_name).
   -  To know what I am currently doing.
 Check Me out on [LinkedIn](https://www.linkedin.com/in/avijit-chakraborty/).
-  -  Ocassionally, I try to write as @avijit.chakraborty on [Medium](https://medium.com/@avijit.chakraborty).
+  -  Occasionally, I try to write as @avijit.chakraborty on [Medium](https://medium.com/@avijit.chakraborty).

 <!-- - 🤔 I’m looking for help with ... -->